habitualdev/why/README.md

 "Why? is the question you ask yourself when you see this project.
 Who wants to watch a video in the terminal?

 Well, I sometimes I do.
 Nice for testing stuff on remote VPS's without having to pull them locally.
+Now also supports printing jpeg, bmp, and png images to the terminal.

 Requires ffmpeg, currently only works on linux (tested on ubuntu 22.04)